"When will my order ship?" Good news: it's pretty soon! Please click here for our complete Shipping and Return policy.

 Can stainless steel griddles be used on a kitchen stove?

 Stainless Steel Little Griddle griddles are currently manufactured for use on outdoor gas and charcoal barbecue grills only.
 Using your griddle indoors is not recommended, as it may result in injury or damage to kitchen equipment.
 Any damage resulting from indoor usage of our outdoor product lines will void any otherwise applicable warranty coverage.
-For indoor cooking, try our ANYWARE™ line of ceramic indoor/outdoor cookware.
+For indoor cooking, try our ANYWARE™ line indoor/outdoor cookware.

 Can I use metal utensils on my stainless griddle?

 You may use metal utensils on our stainless steel griddles (do not use metal utensils on ANYWARE™ ceramic cookware).
 You will not hurt stainless griddles with metal cooking utensils.
 Little Griddle has an extensive selection of cooking and cleaning utensils made specifically for our griddles.

 Almost anything!
 Here is a sampling of some of our favorites: